 Avoid breaking the law and creating an illegal lottery by ensuring you have a “No Purchase Necessary” option in your sweepstakes or contest.
 You can create an online form for entrants to fill out and submit to earn a single entry or a downloadable and fillable PDF form that can be mailed or faxed in.
 This does not apply to all promotions, but more specifically to those that are open to the public and allow one to earn entries by making purchases.

-We can provide a standard set of boilerplate rules that can accomodate just about any contest.
-However, should you or your legal team require something customized we can faciliate this.
+We can provide a standard set of boilerplate rules that can accommodate just about any contest.
+However, should you or your legal team require something customized we can facilitate this.

 Rules writing and review

-For more information, learn what kind of prizing to giveaway in a contest or sweepstakes, and how to ensure your contest or sweepstakes is legal.
+For more information, learn what kind of prizing to giveaway in a contest or sweepstakes.
 Or, read up on registration and bonding requirements, contest and sweepstakes prize fulfillment, or other contest and sweepstakes marketing services.

 Still want more?
 Check out the following blogs focused on contest marketing: